Home Compare CSL vs ROK

 Carlisle Companies vs Rockwell Automation: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Carlisle Companies carrying a narrow edge on growth.
+Carlisle Companies holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 Rockwell Automation still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Rockwell Automation carries the stronger setup — intact trend against Carlisle Companies's broken trend.
 That leaves a split case: the structural lead stays with Carlisle Companies, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.